 Options for Proper Needle Disposal

 The community-based programs render drop-off locations for used needles.
 These locations include hospitals, clinics, fire stations, police stations, physicians’ offices, health departments, or medical waste facilities.
 The very best example of this needle disposal program is Kiosk program.
 Under this program, electronic kiosks called “Zeedles” were placed in facilities to accept residential medical waste.
 Individuals can dispose their used needles and other involved equipment in these kiosks and get rid of the concern regarding where to dispose of needles and syringes (https://www.epa.gov/sites/production/files/2016-02/documents/med-govt_0.pdf).

 Under this category, special recycling containers are placed outside the home to be picked by trained waste workers on a schedule or on requested on-demand service.
-To have a look at what should be done regarding safe needle disposal, go through this link.
+To have a look at what should be done regarding safe needle disposal.